-8.9.2 Operations and Maintenance
+10.3.2 Operations and Maintenance

 The municipality has adopted operations and maintenance plans for water and sanitation; however, because of the thickness of the plan due to different activities in the section it is impossible to include it in IDP.
 The approval of maintenance plans is delegated to the affected Deputy Municipal Managers.
-Soft copies of the O& M plans will be attached as an annexure "L" to the Final IDP Review 2019/2020.
+Soft copies of the O& M plans will be attached as an annexure to the Final IDP Review 2019/2020.

-8.9.3 Water and Sanitation Projects
+10.3.3 Water and Sanitation Projects

-All water and sanitation projects are reflected on Section F, under Major Funded Project Sub-Section and on the Municipal Capital Expenditure Framework 2019 "Annexure AC"
+All water and sanitation projects are reflected on Section F, under Major Funded Project Sub-Section

-8.10 SOLID WASTE MANAGEMENT
+10.4 SOLID WASTE MANAGEMENT

-8.10.1 Waste Collection
+10.4.1 Waste Collection